stsievert/dask-ml/docs/source/hyper-parameter-search.rst

 tasks in the graph and only perform the fit step once for any parameter/data/estimator combination.
 For pipelines that have relatively expensive early steps, this can be a big win when performing a grid search.

+.. _adaptive:

+Adaptive Algorithms
+^^^^^^^^^^^^^^^^^^^
+Adaptive algorithms learn during the hyperparameter selection process and focus computation where it matters most.

+Dask-ML implements one adaptive algorithm, Hyperband [1]_, which is useful in the incremental learning case where we train models over batches of data.
+This requires that your models support the ``.partial_fit(...)`` method.
+It works by trying many possible parameters on the first few chunks of data, and then only continues training for those parameters that perform well.
+The best performing model sees every chunk of data with the default configuration.

+.. autosummary:: dask_ml.model_selection.HyperbandCV

+..
+[1] "Hyperband: A novel bandit-based approach to hyperparameter
+       optimization", 2016 by L. Li, K. Jamieson, G. DeSalvo, A.
+       Rostamizadeh, and A. Talwalkar.  https://arxiv.org/abs/1603.06560

+ This means that a larger fraction of time well be spent on
+      better performing estimators, which will likely result in a higher performing model than random sam

 Pipelines
 ---------